AhmadR90/Mern-19/README.md

-This is my my all work as a MERN Stack Trainee at Knowledge Streams
+This is my  all work as a MERN Stack Trainee at Knowledge Streams